Home

 I was born in New Zealand in 1956 and first came to Australia in 1978.

-When I first moved to Melbourne in 1981, I attended a creative writing class at the Footscray Women’s Learning Centre.
-This led to my studying an Arts degree at Deakin University and moving into the area of community writing.
-I taught writing workshops and was an active member of Victorian Community Writers for many years.
-I was also the Writing and Publishing Officer at Footscray Community Arts Centre for 6 years.
 That first writing class developed into an ongoing women’s writing group, Western Women Writers.
 This group has been a wonderful inspiration and help to me over the years, and it is still going strong.
 We now produce Poetrix, Australia’s only poetry magazine for women.
 Its 20th issue was published in May 2003.
+Sadly, we published Issue 40, the final one, in May 2013.
 In 1996 I began writing for children, largely because of encouragement

 from a friend, Meredith Costain, who has written and/or edited a huge